-If you have been charged with theft in Texas, regardless of whether it is a misdemeanor or felony, call the Law Office of Mac Morris today at (214) 597-8127 to schedule your free initial consultation.
+If you have been charged with theft in Texas, regardless of whether it is a misdemeanor or felony, call the Law Office of Mac Morris today to schedule your free initial consultation.

-I represent clients throughout the Dallas-Fort Worth Metroplex area.
+I represent clients throughout Plano, Garland, and the Dallas-Fort Worth Metroplex area.
 Reasonable payment plans are available and most credit cards are accepted.